forge42dev/Remix-Forge/README.md

 Remix Forge - A VS Code extension for Remix.run applications that super charges your development with a ever-growing set of functionalities.

 ## Whats new?
+- Added ability to initialize a project for shadcn/ui components in Remix
+- Added ability to generate all supported components by the shadcn/ui CLI
 - Added ability to initialize eslint and prettier in your Remix project
 - Added ability to generate test files for your routes (or anything else)
 - Added ability to initialize Prisma in your Remix app